Waujito/youtubeUnblock/README.md

 - `--trace` Maximum verbosity for debugging purposes.

 - `--no-gso` Disables support for Google Chrome fat packets which uses GSO.
 This feature is well tested now, so this flag probably won't fix anything.

+- `--no-ipv6` Disables support for ipv6.
+May be useful if you don't want for ipv6 socket to be opened.

 - `--threads=<threads number>` Specifies the amount of threads you want to be running for your program.
 This defaults to **1** and shouldn't be edited for normal use.
 If you have performance issues, consult [performance chaptr](https://github.com/Waujito/youtubeUnblock?tab=readme-ov-file#performance)